dautroc/flash-vscode/README.md

     *   Type the character of the displayed label to instantly move your cursor to the beginning of that target.
     *   If only one match remains after typing search characters, pressing "Enter" will jump to that match.
 *   **Visual Mode Selection (Select To)**:
-    *   If Flash is triggered while text is selected (visual mode), jumping to a target will extend the selection from the original selection's anchor to the new target position.
+    *   By default, if Flash is triggered while text is selected (visual mode), jumping to a target will extend the selection from the original selection's anchor to the new target position.
+    *   This behavior could be overridden by using the `select` argument: pass `{ "select": true }` to force selection mode even without existing selection, or `{ "select": false }` to force jump-only mode and discard any existing selection.
 *   **Minimal Distraction**:
     *   Non-matching text is dimmed to help you focus on potential targets.
     *   When jumping, the editor scrolls minimally (`TextEditorRevealType.Default`) to keep the target in view without disorienting centering.